darkoverlordofdata/doran-xna.framework/readme.md

 # doran-xna.framework

-Work in progess.

-Inspired by MonoGame.
-But not the content pipeline, that is replaced with Corange.
+Mostly a re-write of MonoGame in Vala.
+But the content pipeline has been replaced with Corange, a 3rd party dll.

+There is no support for DirectX or Web.

+Loads atlas files created using https://github.com/crashinvaders/gdx-texture-packer-gui